kxh001/ITdiffusion/README.md

 ## Results
 - Run ```python ./script/plot_results.py``` to get figures and tables in the paper.
-- We show a subset results below, and please refer to paper for more detailed results.
+- We show a result subset below, and please refer to the [paper](https://arxiv.org/abs/2302.03792) for more detailed results. (<span style="color:red">**Note**</span>: For benchmark results with variational bounds, please read the [README.md](https://github.com/kxh001/ITdiffusion/blob/main/benchmark/improved-diffusion). )

 <div align="center">